evilshxt/KeyForge/rtdb-rules.md

 1. **Rooms Collection**:
    - **Read**: All authenticated users can read room data (to join or view public rooms).
-   - **Write**: Users can only write to rooms if they are participants (players in the room) or creating a new room.
+   - **Write**: Users can write to rooms if they are creating a new room, are already participants, or are joining by adding themselves as a player.
    - This allows dynamic room creation and joining while preventing unauthorized modifications.

 2. **Players Subcollection**: